IlanIwumbwe/Tetris-AI/README.md

 - tetris.py -> human playable version now has complex moves implemented such as T-spins
 - Ablation tests are now possible in tetris_agent_scatch.py

-A few things:
+References:
 _______________

-This project would not have been possible without help from:

 - Used a gameboy emulator and pytorch to build a Tetris AI from scratch: https://towardsdatascience.com/beating-the-world-record-in-tetris-gb-with-genetics-algorithm-6c0b2f5ace9b
 - Explains use of a genetic algorithm without neural networks: https://codemyroad.wordpress.com/2013/04/14/tetris-ai-the-near-perfect-player/
 - The neural network was built upon an the example in Tariq Rashid's book (Build your own Neural Network) which uses a neural network to classify handwritten digits from the MNIST database: https://www.goodreads.com/en/book/show/29746976-make-your-own-neural-network
 - Explanation of genetic algorithms: https://lethain.com/genetic-algorithms-cool-name-damn-simple/
-- Ideas for implementation from Greer Viau, who also used a genetic algorithm to build a Tetris agent: https://www.youtube.com/watch?v=1yXBNKubb2o&t=482s
+- Inspiration from Greer Viau, who also used a genetic algorithm to build a Tetris agent: https://www.youtube.com/watch?v=1yXBNKubb2o&t=482s
 - The original paper on NEAT-Python: http://nn.cs.utexas.edu/downloads/papers/stanley.cec02.pdf
 - Using NEAT-Python for Sonic the Hedgehog: https://www.youtube.com/watch?v=pClGmU1JEsM&list=PLTWFMbPFsvz3CeozHfeuJIXWAJMkPtAdS
 - Explanation of wall kicks and the Super Rotation System: https://harddrop.com/wiki/SR